 The below picture shows home automation ZigBee devices with their respective server and client clusters.
 Please zoom in to understand.
 Note that the picture shows only a few devices which are supported in Home automation, other HA devices and common clusters among all devices are not mentioned.

 Generally, devices communicate through the exchange of their respective cluster commands.
 The below picture shows how two devices in a network identify, communicate, and exchange information with each other.

-To understand the process let us take two devices, for example, Remote control, a generic device and a Colour dimmable Smart bulb which is a Lightning device in Home Automation.
-Once the devices are on the same ZigBee network the following are the sequence of steps will be observed when a remote interacts with the bulb
+To understand the process let us take two devices, for example, Remote control, a generic device, and a Colour dimmable Smart bulb which is a Lightning device in Home Automation.
+Once the devices are on the same ZigBee network the following are the sequence of steps that will be observed when a remote interacts with the bulb

 - Remote control will send an identify query request (0x01) command to the smart bulb asking to identify itself.

 - The smart bulb will respond to request using identify query response (0x00) command that allows the remote control to know the existence of the Smart bulb.

 - After identification of devices is completed, the next step is to share a simple descriptor (simple descriptor contains the cluster information of particular target device supports, here target device is smart bulb).
 The remote control will request for simple descriptor (cluster information) of a smart bulb and the bulb will pass back with its cluster list.
 Please refer to the below image.